Veronicle/Veronicle/README.md

 - 👋 Hi, I’m @Veronicle
 - 👀 I’m interested in FinTech
 - 🌱 I’m currently learning html/css for website development
-- 💞️ I’m looking to collaborate on projects related to stock market analysis, blockchain technologies, etc.
+- 💞️ I’m looking to collaborate on projects related to stock market analysis, blockchain technologies, etc. in the near future (interning right now)
 - 📫 How to reach me Araash#8570 on Discord / araashahuja28@gmail.com

 <!---